 - However, more than half of the teens in the juvenile justice system or on probation and almost half of the migrant teens showed an interest in learning how to complete and file a tax return.

 - Although a majority of teens wanted to learn about money, more than half wanted to learn in an easy way.
-This could include strategies that are convenient, utilize technology, and are not time consuming for youth.
+This could include strategies that are convenient, that use technology, and are not time consuming for youth.

 Teaching Young People About Money: Tips for Parents and Caregivers